openenclave/openenclave/doc/GettingStarted.md

 ### Debugging the enclave

 We can't use GDB directly to debug enclave application since it doesn't understand enclave yet.
-OpenEnclave includes a GDB plugin to help developers to debug enclaves that is developed using this SDK.
+Open Enclave includes a GDB plugin to help developers to debug enclaves that is developed using this SDK.

 Note: the enclave must be created with debug opt-in flag, otherwise debugger can't work since it can't read the enclave memory.
 The default sample enclave is created with debug flag, refer to: